bryanjos/NolaElixirMeetup/README.md

 ### For Beginners

 If you are a beginner to Elixir, then welcome!
 You will find a list of links to get started in the `topics` folder - just choose the file for the appropriate month, follow the links, and read away!
-Also the meetup you are attending may have people further along in Elixir than you -
+Also the meetup you are attending may have people further along in Elixir than you - make sure to ask questions, that's what they are there for.

 ### For Not-So-Beginners